CiscoDevNet/msx-developer-guides/04-java-hello-world-service-example/03-creating-a-hello-world-service-in-java.md

 ## Generating Server Stubs
 Even if you want to work through this example from scratch you still need the Hello World Service OpenAPI Specification [(help me)](../03-msx-component-manager/07-working-with-openapi-specifications.md).
-First check that you have the latest version of OpenAPI Generator installed:
+First check that you have this version of OpenAPI Generator installed:
 ```shell
 $ openapi-generator --version
 openapi-generator-cli 5.0.1